awsdocs/amazon-connect-admin-guide/doc_source/store-customer-input.md

 + Stores numerical input as in the [Stored customer input](connect-attrib-list.md#attribs-system-table) system attribute\.
 + Allows you to specify a custom terminating keypress\.
 + If this block is triggered during a chat conversation, the contact is routed down the **Error** branch\.
++ If the customer doesn't enter any input, the contact is routed down the **Success branch** branch with a value of Timeout\.
+Add a **Check contact attributes** block to check for timeouts\.

 ## Contact flow types<a name="store-customer-input-types"></a>